10 Oct Toronto Condo Market Report – Update and Forecast 2017 2018

 The Toronto Real Estate Board covers a huge area and below we’ll zero in on communities that may represent the best ones for you to research.

 Barry Fenton, President & CEO at Lanterra Developments joins BNN to discuss the Toronto Condo market.
 He suggests the market is aggressively priced and complains a little about how competitive it is.
-He says prices will rise 40% but he a few misgivings about the market.
+He says prices will rise 40% but he has a few misgivings about the Toronto Condo market.

 Big Demand for Condos as Entry Level Homes